opennetworkinglab/aether-docs/edge_deployment/connectivity_service_update.rst

    been assigned to the Enterprise.
 Link in the IP-Domain that was created previously, and attach it to the site.

 #.
-Create a VCS.
-Select an appropriate template for the VCS.
+Create a Slice.
+Select an appropriate template for the Slice.
 Link in the Device-Group,
    AP-List, and UPF that was created previously.

 #.
-Repeat the steps above as necessary for each VCS and for each Site that belongs to
+Repeat the steps above as necessary for each Slice and for each Site that belongs to
    the enterprise.

+#.
+If the `Subscriber Proxy` is to be used, then create a default enterprise named
+   `defaultent` and a default site within that enterprise named `defaultent-defaultsite`.

 .. note:: This workflow does not address creating applications, as application filtering is not part of the Aether-1.5 feature set.

-.. note:: This workflow does not address creating default sites, default device groups, or default VCSes, as subscriber-proxy based subscriber-learning is not enabled at this time.